 - II.
-This document is not a Handbook and, as such, should not be treated as a comprehensive source for all the relevant Policies and Procedures of England Boxing, most of which can be found on the England Boxing website. - III.
-For the avoidance of doubt, any breach of any requirement, rule, or similar, of this Rule Book is capable of forming the basis of a "complaint", per paragraph 2 of the "England Disciplinary Procedure." - IV.
-Users are reminded that the Care and Welfare of the Boxers is paramount at all times whether this be in training, preparation, or competition.
+This rule book is valid from 1st October 2022. - III.
+This document is not a Handbook and, as such, should not be treated as a comprehensive source for all the relevant Policies and Procedures of England Boxing, most of which can be found on the England Boxing Website. - IV.
+For the avoidance of doubt, any breach of any requirement, rule, or similar, of this Rule Book can form the basis of a "complaint", per paragraph 2 of the "England Disciplinary Procedure." - V. Users are reminded that the Care and Welfare of the Boxers is paramount at all times whether this be in training, preparation, or competition.